 Dates and adminstration.
-Presenters must email Prof. Goldberg with the topic of their presentation at least 1 week before their presentation dates.
-Presenters should arrive early on the day of their presentation to test the projector in the class room, and be ready to begin their presentation at exactly 1:30PM.
+Presenters must email Prof. Goldberg with the topic of their presentation at least 1.5 weeks before their presentation dates, and attend office hours to discuss the topic of their presentation at least one week before the presentation is scheduled to take place.
+Presenters should arrive early on the day of their presentation to test the projector in the class room, and be ready to begin their presentation on time.